iinaki/smart-contracts-learning/README.md

 ### 3. [`/bootcamps`](./bootcamps)

-In this folder im storing everything related to the Chainlink Bootcamp 2024, which I took part in, and also stuff that i got from Patrick Collins Solidity with Foundry 30hs course.
+In this folder im storing everything related to the Chainlink Bootcamp 2024, which I took part in, and also stuff that i got from Patrick Collins' Solidity with Foundry 30hs course.